Opium (KMFDM album)

-Opium is the debut studio album by German industrial band KMFDM, released in 1984 by Firstworld.
+Opium is a demo album by German industrial band KMFDM released as a cassette in 1984, and officially released as a CD in 2002 by Firstworld.
 It is one of only two KMFDM studio albums (the other being Nihil) that does not feature cover artwork by pop artist Brute!.
-There were only a handful of cassette copies of the album that were made.

-Re-release
+The artwork contains a picture of Irina Gorbachev, the daughter of Mikhail Gorbachev, to whom the band wrote a letter asking for a visit to Moscow.

+Release

-Opium was originally released in a limited run of cassettes and distributed through the Hamburg club scene.
+Sascha Konietzko has stated that Opium was originally released in a limited run of cassettes and distributed through the Hamburg club scene in 1984.
 In the early 2000s, the original 8-track tapes were salvaged from a house, after surviving a fire and years of sitting in damp boxes.
 This had left them in a damaged state.
-Sascha Konietzko salvaged what information was still intact on the tapes, and then set about re-creating the tracks.
+Konietzko further said that he salvaged what information was still intact on the tapes, and then set about re-creating the tracks.
 This included reprogramming drums on some tracks with the original sounds, or sounds close to the original.

-Sascha said that Opium would be the "missing link to 'Where did KMFDM even come from in the first place?'," which he said would be missed out if a listener began with What Do You Know, Deutschland?.
+In a 2007 interview with Outburn Magazine, Konietzko said the Opium remaster "...is going to provide the missing link to 'Where did KMFDM even come from in the first place?'.
+If you begin with What Do You Know, Deutschland? you kind of skip the first part."

+In 2022 During an online feud between Konietzko and Raymond Watts, Watts claimed that "contrary to bullshit myth making stories about fires and lost tapes, Opium was recorded in the mid 90s by Bill Rieflin, Konietzko and me."
+Konietzko did not answer to these allegations.